Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Scott Herman is a rising star in the fitness industry and the man behind Scott Herman Fitness, a super-helpful fitness video series he shares with millions of fans on social media.

-Whether you're a seasoned athlete or a beginner, Scott’s videos are a goldmine of great tips on fitness, lifestyle, and health that can boost your routine and push you towards doing your best in the gym.
+We watched every single one of his videos to get all of his tips on fitness, lifestyle, and health that can boost your routine and push you towards doing your best in the gym.

-In this article, we're going to give you a detailed breakdown of Herman's training and diet we spent hours preparing.
-Let's dive in!
+We're going to give you a detailed breakdown of Herman's training and diet, which we spent hours preparing.
+Let's start.

 His Stats